Welcome Back to USU

-- If you participated in a study abroad exchange or direct program at an institution outside of the USA, you will need to work with an articulation specialist (also referred to as a transfer credit specialist) in the academic department or college from which you are requesting credit.
+- If you participated in a study abroad exchange or direct program at an institution outside of the USA, you will need to work with an articulation representative (also referred to as a transfer credit representative) in the academic department or college from which you are requesting credit.
 You will also need to work with your academic advisor to approve courses before you study abroad.
-(Your academic advisor may also be the articulation specialist in some cases.)
+(Your academic advisor may also be the articulation representative in some cases.)

 Steps to Articulation

 2. Study abroad advisors will notify you via email when your transcripts have arrived, and will check off the "Transcripts" section in your application.
 Study abroad advisors will upload your transcript to the "Document Center" section of your application, and you will have access to it.

 3. If the classes on your transcript match the classes you had previously approved on your Study Abroad Credit Approval Form, study abroad staff will send the transcript and the Study Abroad Credit Approval Form to the Registrar's Office to post your credit.

 4. If the classes on the Advance Credit Approval Form do not match the classes on your transcript, Global Engagement will notify you so that you can approve the additional classes with the relevant articulation representative and your academic advisor.
 You may wish to share any course syllabi, projects, papers, etc. with the articulations representative(s) and your academic advisor(s) for consideration in their articulation of your study abroad courses.
 You are responsible for sending the approved Advance Credit Approval Form back to Global Engagement.
 If complete, a study abroad advisor will send your articulation to the Registrar's Office to post your credit and Global Engagement will check off the "Course Articulation Complete" material in your application.

 5. Once articulated, the grades for the placeholder class for the term you were abroad will change from I for incomplete to SC for satisfactory completion.